michaelmalick/phd-thesis/2_introduction/intro.md

 been, and continues to be, debated in fisheries science [@Walters1988a; @Skud1975].
 At the core of this debate is contention over the relative importance of environmental stochasticity and the effects of fishing in controlling the dynamics of exploited fish populations.
+In many cases, separating the effects of fishing and environmental stochasticity may not be possible without extreme management actions, which are usually not politically feasible [@Walters2004b, pg.
+176-177].
+In all but a few cases, the confounding of fishing and environmental effects has resulted in ignoring the effects of environmental stochasticity on fish stock productivity.
+However, in the face of unprecedented environmental change, continuing to ignore environment effects may be costly from an economic, management, and ecological perspective.

 For Pacific salmon, as well as several pelagic and demersal marine fish species, three lines of evidence suggest that environmental stochasticity is indeed a leading driver of variability in stock productivity.
 First, paleo-ecological studies have shown that fish populations experienced large fluctuations in abundance prior to the onset of commercial fishing [@Finney2000; @Rogers2013a].
 Second, within-stock density-dependent effects often explain little of the observed variability in stock productivity [@Peterman1987a; @Szuwalski2015a; @Cury2014].
 Finally, shifts in the underlying mean productivity of stocks often coincide with environmental regime shifts [@Anderson1999a; @Chavez2003a; @Rothschild2000a].

 Although these three lines of evidence provide a first suggestion of the importance of environmental stochasticity, detecting the effects of